CASTLE-Panel/castle/README.md

 ### Single Nucleotide Variation Calls

 Evaluation of our somatic variant calls was done using an orthogonal technology and orthogonal tools benchmark, to avoid circularity with training sets.
 The orthogonal technology benchmark set was constructed by holding out the variant calls of the sequencing technology that is being evaluated.
 The orthogonal tools benchmark was generated using a combination of the Strelka2 (for short reads) and ClairS (for long reads) and filtered under the same criteria used for generating training sets.
 The figure here shows an evaluation of somatic variant callers using the orthogonal technology benchmark.
-For more details, please see the [DeepSomatic manuscript](https://www.nature.com/articles/s41587-025-02839-x).
+For more details, please see DeepSomatic [manuscript](https://www.nature.com/articles/s41587-025-02839-x).

 <p align="center">
   <img src="docs/snv_bench.png" alt="snv_benchmarking" style="width:70%"/>